 BF: basis formula; F1: formula with 1% oil palm leaves extract; F2: formula with 2% oil palm leaves extract; F3: formula with 4% oil palm leaves extract

-Based on the table, it shows that in terms of appearance, colour and aroma, the BF was more dominant than other formulas, with average values of 7.65, 7.6 and 7.8, respectively (Table 10).
+Based on the table, it shows that in terms of appearance, colour,and aroma, the BF was more dominant than other formulas, with average values of 7.65, 7.6 and 7.8, respectively (Table 10).
 The appearance of BF is more eye-catching and fresh.
 The aroma of the soap was also quite fresh.
-While, the formula containing ethanol extract of oil palm leaves has a distinctive aroma of oil palm, making it less attractive to panellists.
-The higher concentration of the extract, the fewer enthusiasm of the panellists, because the extract has a less pleasant aroma, even though a fragrance has been added but it still cannot cover the original aroma of the extract itself.
+While, the formula containing ethanol extract of oil palm leaves has a distinctive aroma of oil palm, making it less attractive to panelists.
+The higher concentration of the extract, the less enthusiasm of the panelists, because the extract has a less pleasant aroma, even though a fragrance has been added but it still cannot cover the original aroma of the extract itself.

-On the other hand, the hedonic test results in terms of humidity and irritation, showed that F3 has the highest average value are F3 with an average point of 7.45 and 6.25, respectively.
+On the other hand, the hedonic test results in terms of humidity and irritation showed that F3 has the highest average value are F3 with an average point of 7.45 and 6.25, respectively.
 Soap added with ethanol extract of oil palm leaves has a pretty good humidity when compared to BF.
-Hedonic observations or preferences in terms of irritation test have a little difference, of the 20 panellists there is one panellist who is irritated to the skin that is a change in the colour of the skin becomes reddish and itchy.
-It happens possibly because has a different skin type, and maybe he/she has sensitive skin types that have a negative impact on the skin.
+Hedonic observations or preferences in terms of irritation test have a little difference.
+Among 20 panelists there is one panellist who is irritated to the skin that is a change in the colour of the skin becomes reddish and itchy.
+It happens possibly because the panelist has a different skin type, and might be the sensitive skin types have a negative impact on the skin.

 3.4.
 Antibacterial Activity

-The results of the antibacterial activity test was presented at Table 11.
+The results of the antibacterial activity test were presented in Table 11.

 Table 11.
 The Diameter of Inhibitory Zone of Oil Palm Leaves Extract Against Staphylococcus aureus and Escherichia coli.